Pylons/pyramid_debugtoolbar/docs/index.rst

   opportunity to initialize `self.data` with values that can be derived from the request object itself.

+``render_content``
+  Method.
+Return a string containing the HTML to be rendered for the panel.
+By default this will render the template defined by the`.template` attribute with a rendering context defined by `.data` combined with the `dict` returned from `.render_vars`.
+The `request` here is the active request in the toolbar.
+Not the original request that this panel represents.

 ``render_vars``
   Method.
+Invoked by the default implementation of `render_content` as an opportunity to enhance the rendering context.
+This method is expected to return a `dict` of values to use when rendering the panel's HTML content.
-This method is used by `render_content` as an opportunity to enhance the rendering context (the dict of globals in your template) with anything you may need that wasn't already added into the panel's.`data`.
-The default SQLA panel is a good example of this functionality.
+  This value is usually injected into templates as the rendering context.
+This is a useful hook for adding any data you need in the templates, which was not already added into the panel's.`data`.
+The default SQLA panel is a good example of this functionality in use.
+The `request` here is the active request in the toolbar.
+Not the original request that this panel represents.

 ``wrap_handler``
   Method.
 Arguments: `self`, `handler`.
-This method is a hook available to the panel in order to track the lifecycle of a request.
+This method is a hook available to the panel in order to track the lifecycle of the original request.
+A handler accepts a request and returns a response; it is essentially the same as a Pyramid `tween`.
 This can be used to update the `data` dict with values that are wanted for rendering.
-The main toolbar routine works by wrapping each request in a tween.
+The main toolbar routine works by wrapping each request in a handler (tween).
 Before generating a response, the main toolbar routine will call the`wrap_handler` method of each panel.
-This functionality is used for decorating the handlers with timing and performance metrics by the "performance" panel.
+This functionality is often used for decorating the handlers with timing or performance metrics.

 ``process_beforerender``
   Method.
 Arguments: `self`, `event`.
-This method is a hook available to the panel in order to track the lifecycle of a request.
-This can be used to update the `data` dict with  values that are wanted for rendering.
+This method is a hook available to the panel in order to track the lifecycle of the original request.
 The debugtoolbar uses a subscriber event (`pyramid.events.BeforeRender`) to call the `process_beforerender` method of each enabled panel.
+This can be used to update the `data` dict with  values that are wanted for rendering or track properties of the rendering events.

 ``process_response``
   Method.
 Arguments: `self`, `response`.
-This method is a hook available to the panel in order to track the lifecycle of a request.
-This can be used to update the `data` dict with values that are wanted for rendering.
+This method is a hook available to the panel in order to track the lifecycle of the original request.
 The main toolbar routine works by wrapping each request in a tween.
 The `process_response` method of each panel is called within the tween, after the original request has generated a response.

+When creating a new panel, some of these methods *must* be subclassed, while others can rely on the base class.

 Once you define the panel it has to be added to the ``debugtoolbar.panels`` setting of the configuration.
 A good way to do this is to use an ``includeme``